 No blog article will beat first hand experience.
 Try stuff that are not publicly shared – like holding both the Alaska world elite and the platinum cards, or product switching away from the RBC Avion card then re-applying for it soon after.

 If you are interested taking this even further, read flyertalk threads, like the mileage run deals (basically mistake fares) thread or the tricks thread (focuses on fuel dumping which I briefly talked in my advanced Aeroplan guide).
 Learn the lingo and have a go yourself at playing around in google flights or OTAs to find some insane fuel dumping tricks or mistake fares.
-Sometimes the miles earned from a mistake fare can be worth more than what you paid for the fare itself, leading to we call “mileage runs“.
+Sometimes the miles earned from a mistake fare can be worth more than what you paid for the fare itself.

 Once you get a good grasp of the Canadian market, move on to the US market.
-The States literally has 10 times the number of cards we have with much better offers.
+The States literally has 10 times the number of cards we have with, and has much better offers.
 You do not need to be a US citizen, or have a US address.
 Read this short guide to get an idea how to get started.

 I hope this site has given you a first taste of the miles and points hobby.
 While the guide aims to get you started on your first epic trip in premium cabins, it’s really the concepts that matters.